edx/hermes/README.md

 ### About

 Hermes is the messenger/bureaucrat of the edx stack.
-It fetches yaml config documents and optionally decrypts them on a server's filesystem on a regular basis
+It fetches documents and files them on a server's filesystem on a regular basis

 ### Install